Frequently Asked Questions

 While I recommend something loose and comfortable, you may be coming from or going to another commitment and that may not always be possible.

 During the consult we may need access to the arms, legs, abdomen, and back.
-If you are comfortable with removing clothes, we have plenty of towels for draping for keeping you cosy.
+If you are comfortable with removing clothes, we have plenty of towels for draping and keeping you comfortable on the treatment table.

 -

-Chinese Medicine is not covered under Medicare, however, many private health funds include acupuncture in their extras.
+Chinese herbal medicine is not covered under Medicare, however, many private health funds include acupuncture in their extras.
 This can vary, so we recommend checking with your insurance provider to verify the details of your individual plan.

 -